trojblue/unibox/README.md

-# unibox
+# Unibox

-unibox is a tool that aims to provide a unified interface for various common daily operations.
+Unibox is a tool that aims to provide a unified interface for various common daily operations.

 ## Features